EricLambrecht/react-timing-hooks/docs/intervals-api/useInterval.md

 # useInterval

-A react wrapper for [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) – no leaks on unmount!{: .fs-6 .fw-300 }
+A react wrapper for [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) – no leaks on unmount!
+{: .fs-6 .fw-300 }

 This hook allows you to do certain actions at a regular interval, i.e. **loops**.
 It is a react-wrapper for the native javascript function `setInterval`.